Flamengo, Botafogo, Vasco Da Gama, Fluminense.

 He started his career with Fluminense at home before joining Benfica in 1988.
 He would then join Paris St.Germaine in 1991.
 He went to play in Italia 1990, where Brazil was known for their defensive tactics.
 In 1994, he was selected as the captain for USA 1994.
 However, he was injured at the last minute and did not attend the WC Finals.

 LB: Nilton Santos (Rio de Janeiro)

-Nilton Santos went to the WC in 1950, but did not play a single game.
-He won the WC in 1958 and 1962.
-He is widely considered to be a pioneer in offensive wingback.
+Nilton Santos had 75 caps.
+He went to the World Cup Finals in 1950, but did not play a single game.
+He won the World Cup in 1958 and 1962 with Pele and Garrincha.
+He is widely considered to be a pioneer in the offensive wingback position and was one of the greatest in his position.
 He spent his entire career with Botafogo during one of the club's greatest period.

 LB: Marcelo (Rio de Janeiro)

 Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007.
 He spent several years in and out of the lineup before establishing himself as one of the star of the team.
 With them, he won three Champions' League titles in from 2014 to 2017.
 At the time of writing, he has over 50 caps for Brazil and played at the 2014 World Cup in Brazil.